PKua007/rampack/README.md

 ### preview

 The `preview` mode enables one to create the initial configuration from a given input file specified by `-i` option and export it to internal and/or Wolfram Mathematica format.
-It may prove useful if one wants to eg. tweak the lattice parameters using a visual inspection.
+It may prove itself useful if one wants to eg. tweak the lattice parameters using a visual inspection.
 The options are described in `./rampack preview --help`.

 ### optimize-distance